 As a next step to market analysis, right organizational structure and organizational qualifications to manage the business should be determined.
 People to be on board, on management and other positions should be carefully thought and assigned.
 In this step, in order to illustrate your organizational structure on an org chart, as a quick and simple solution, use an Org Chart Maker Tool.

 Depending on the nature of your business idea, technology and equipment may become one of the biggest cost element.
-So you need decide on technology and equipment needed.
+So you need to decide on technology and equipment needed.
 On the other hand, you should consider the date when you will obtain those, since they will directly affect your start-up timeline.

 - Fixed Costs: Here you will define Opex and Capex